 On top of that, your stay with us will also be inclusive of full board meals - which of course include mouth-watering local Sabahan delicacies!

-JSK Mantanani Island Resort is located at Mantanani Besar Island, one of the three islands that make up the main island of Mantanani.
+JSK Mantanani Island Resorts is located at Mantanani Besar Island, one of the three islands that make up the main island of Mantanani.
 Our main jetty is located just around 100KM away from the Kota Kinabalu International Airport (KKIA).
-From there, it will take a one-hour speedboat ride to reach our resort.
+From there, it will take a 45 minute speedboat ride to reach our resort.

 Mantanani Island (Pulau Mantanani in Malay) is made up of three islands – Pulau Mantanani Besar, Pulau Mantanani Kecil and Pulau Lingisan.
 It is well known for its recreational diving activities, dugong sightings, and the Usukan shipwreck diving sites dating from World War II.